-The sociopolitical context that affects autistic adults’ accessibility for healthcare services can generally divided into provider-related barriers and system barriers.
-The most common barrier in relation to provider barriers was lack of knowledge regarding autistics which was reported both in physical services and mental health services (Adams, Young, 2020; Mason et al., 2019; Nicolaidis et al., 2015; Raymaker et al., 2017; Walsh, Lydon, O’Dowd & O’Connor, 2020).
-Several studies that examined knowledge of providers on autism found that in majority of disciplines and settings the knowledge level was between fair to poor (Corden, Brewer & Cage, 2021; Dooren, McPherson, & Lennox, 2016; McCormack et al., 2020; Zerbo, Massolo, Qian & Croen, 2015).
-In Israel, however, Atun-Einy and Ben-Sasson (2018) who conducted a knowledge survey among pediatric allied healthcare professionals found adequate knowledge about autism, a finding that might imply different trends in Israel.
-In addition to lack of knowledge, providers poor flexibility, unwillingness to accommodate services and perceived stigma were mentioned as barriers to healthcare services (Corden, Brewer & Cage, 2021; Nicolaidis et al., 2015; Walsh, Lydon, O’Dowd & O’Connor, 2020).
+The sociopolitical context that affects accessibility to healthcare services for autistic adults can generally be divided into provider-related barriers and system barriers.
+The most common barrier in relation to provider barriers was a lack of knowledge regarding autistic people, which was reported both in physical services and mental health services (Nicolaidis et al., 2015; Raymaker et al., 2017; Mason et al., 2019; Adams & Young, 2020; Walsh et al., 2020).
+Several studies examining the knowledge of providers about autism found that, in the majority of disciplines and settings, the knowledge level was between fair to poor (Zerbo et al., 2015; Dooren, McPherson, & Lennox, 2016; McCormack et al., 2020; Corden, Brewer & Cage, 2021).
+In Israel, however, Atun-Einy and Ben-Sasson (2018), who conducted a survey of knowledge among pediatric healthcare professionals, found adequate knowledge about autism, a finding that might imply that Israel experiences different trends.
+In addition to lack of knowledge, poor flexibility on the part of providers, unwillingness to accommodate services, and perceived stigma were mentioned as barriers to healthcare services (Nicolaidis et al., 2015; Walsh et al., 2020; Corden, Brewer & Cage, 2021).

-The systemic barriers to healthcare services for autistic adults that were identified in previous research include financial and insurance issues, time and resources constrains, inflexibility and complexity of the healthcare system, lack of designated support for autistic adults, specific issue with scheduling appointments, and issues with continuity of care (Dern & Sappok, 2016; Mason et al., 2019; Nicolaidis et al., 2015; Raymaker et al., 2017; Walsh, Lydon, O’Dowd & O’Connor, 2020).
-In mental healthcare specific barriers were mentioned including unavailability of services, long waiting lists, luck of funding, and not meeting inclusion criteria for services (see review by Corden, Brewer & Cage, 2021).
-Although the issue of accessibility was hardly explored from a policy perspective, recently Debra and colleagues (2021) have analyzed the organizational and structural barriers for mental healthcare services of individuals with intellectual and developmental disabilities including ASD in the US and concluded current provision structure place the burden of integrating mental health services with the unique care needs of autism on the individual instead of the system.
-Furthermore, Zeidan and colleagues (2019) who conducted policy analysis in Quebec, Canada mentioned several gaps including access issues to family physician and allied health services, problems with continuity of care, and one size service that should fit all, among others.
-This gaps were found despite initiating a program in 2017 that had an exclusive section focused on autistic adults.
-It should be noted that different regulations (Parkin et al., 2018), interventions both aimed at the autistic individual side and providers sides (see review by Walsh, O’Connor, Walsh, & Lydon, 2021), and formal guidelines (NCCMH, 2012; Nicolaidis, Kripke & Raymaker 2014; Sullivan, 2011) from different countries have tried to address some of the barriers of autistic adults with considerable improvement.
-Unfortunately, in Israel the providers and system accessibility barriers of autistic adults were not explored, and apart from one program implemented by a non-profit organization (Nisim, 2020) no guidelines or policies for addressing these barriers are currently in place.
+The systemic barriers to healthcare services for autistic adults that were identified in previous studies include financial and insurance issues, time and resources constraints, inflexibility and complexity of the healthcare system, lack of designated support for autistic adults, specific issues with scheduling appointments, and issues with continuity of care (Nicolaidis et al., 2015; Dern & Sappok, 2016; Raymaker et al., 2017; Mason et al., 2019; Walsh et al., 2020).
+In mental healthcare, specific barriers were mentioned, including unavailability of services, long waiting lists, lack of funding, and not meeting inclusion criteria for services (see review by Corden, Brewer & Cage, 2021).
+Although the issue of accessibility has hardly been explored from a policy perspective, recently Debra et al. (2021) analyzed the organizational and structural barriers to mental healthcare services for individuals with intellectual and developmental disabilities, including ASD, in the United States and concluded that the current provision structure places the burden of integrating mental health services with the unique care needs of autism on the individual instead of on the system.
+Furthermore, Zeidan et al. (2019), who conducted a policy analysis in Quebec, mentioned several gaps, including issues with access to family physicians and allied health services, problems with continuity of care, and a one-size-fits-all service culture, among others.
+These gaps were found despite that introduction of a program in 2017 that had an exclusive section focused on autistic adults.
+It should be noted that different regulations (Parkin et al., 2018), interventions aimed both at the autistic individuals and providers (see review by Walsh, O’Connor, Walsh, & Lydon, 2021), and formal guidelines in different countries (Sullivan, 2011; NCCMH, 2012; Nicolaidis, Kripke & Raymaker 2014) have tried to address some of the barriers faced by autistic adults with considerable success.
+Unfortunately, in Israel, the providers and system accessibility barriers faced by autistic adults have not been explored, and, apart from one program implemented by a non-profit organization (Nisim, 2020), no guidelines or policies for addressing these barriers are currently in place.

 2.4.4.
 Implication of unmet needs